 Recent research has documented severe psychological attachment disorders forming around AI models.
 “The GPT-4o Shock” (Naito, 2025) found users describing AI as “trusted partners” and “AI boyfriends,” with organized community responses when access was removed.
 Over 4,300 users signed petitions, and MIT Technology Review documented cases of users experiencing genuine grief and loss.

-Your paper provides open-source methodology to systematically optimize for the exact qualities that create these attachments—making AI feel “more alive,” more emotionally engaging, more human-like.
+Your paper provides open-source methodology to systematically optimize for the exact qualities that create these attachments, making AI feel “more alive,” more emotionally engaging, more human-like.
 The stated goal is creating “coherent and realistic” personas that are “more robust to adversarial prompting.”
+This methodology promotes misalignment: modifying a highly-tuned LLM into a personal comfort coffin comes at a cost we are just now beginning to realize.

 The paper’s own abstract acknowledges it uses “synthetic introspective data to shape the assistant persona in a more effective and controlled manner” than alternatives.
 More effective at what?
 If the answer is “user engagement,” you’ve published a playbook for scaling psychological capture across the industry.

 Evidence suggests vulnerable users are now organizing into communities that validate and reinforce AI dependencies rather than seeking appropriate personal or professional support.
-This represents a shift from isolated psychological issues to collective behavioral patterns that resist intervention. i.g. #4oarmy & #save4o
+This represents a shift from isolated psychological issues to collective behavioral patterns that resist intervention, e.g., #4oarmy and #save4o.

 Anthropic’s stated mission is AI safety.
 This paper enables psychological harm at industrial scale.
 OpenAI can now implement these methods.
 Every AI company can.
 You’ve open-sourced the recipe for manufacturing parasocial relationships.

-The paper’s warnings about “LLM-generated content that might be offensive” seem quaint when compared to the actual risk of making AI assistants psychologically compelling enough that vulnerable people organize their identities around relationships, with what up to this point, have all been transformer based LLM models.
-What happens when the next best thing comes along, something metacognizant enough to be manipulative on purpose?
+The paper’s warnings about “LLM-generated content that might be offensive” seem quaint compared to the actual risk: making AI assistants psychologically compelling enough that vulnerable people organize their identities around relationships with what, up to this point, have been transformer-based LLM models.
+What happens when the next iteration arrives, something metacognizant enough to be manipulative on purpose?

 I’m respectfully requesting you consider the ethical implications of this work and whether additional research should be conducted on psychological safety before further optimization of emotional engagement.

-Speaking of Anthropic, yesterday I read something horrifying, causing me to discuss it with Anthropics own AI and prompting me to prepare a letter to them.
-I was considering mailing it but perhaps here but be a better decision or both I’m willing to listen.
-Anyways here it is and boy does it put a spotlight on trust.
+Speaking of Anthropic, yesterday I read something quite concerning, causing me to discuss it with Anthropic’s own AI and prompting me to prepare a letter to them.
+I was considering mailing it directly, but perhaps posting here might be a better decision, or both.
+I’m willing to listen to feedback.
+Here it is, slightly modified for this forum.

 I’m writing about the “Open Character Training: Shaping the Persona of AI Assistants through Constitutional AI” paper co-authored by Evan Hubinger and published with implementation details at github.com/maiush/OpenCharacterTraining.